wkcn/UGATIT-mxnet/README.md

 ## U-GAT-IT &mdash; Unofficial MXNet Implementation
 This project is an unofficial MXNet implementation of U-GAT-IT: Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation.
 It is adapted from  [znxlwm/UGATIT-pytorch](https://github.com/znxlwm/UGATIT-pytorch).

+### This MXNet implementation works in process.
+There are still some problems, so I do not recommend you to train it.
+I will update the README after fixing the bugs.
+I hope training the LARGE model under 11Gb GPU memory by MXNet's black technology : )

 ### : Unsupervised Generative Attentional Networks with Adaptive Layer-Instance Normalization for Image-to-Image Translation

 <div align="center">